joyrex2001/nightshift/README.md

 This repository also includes an example OpenShift template, which contains the basis configuration for installing the service.
-The configuration is stored in a configmap, which for convenience has been added to the template as well.
-Note that for a production setup, this configmap should be adjusted to reflect the required setup (see also the Configration section).
-The template pulls the nightshift image from docker hub.
+The configuration is stored in a configmap, the example folder contains an example for this as well.
+The template includes the OpenShift oauth proxy for authentication with an OpenShift account.
+Access is restricted to users that have update permissions in the project where nightshift is deployed.
+The example template pulls the nightshift image from docker hub.

 ```bash